 Remove any portion of the sample that has been disturbed and discard.

 Follow the sample collection procedures outlined in FS 3210.

-NOTE: If a confining layer has been breached during sampling, grout the hole to land surface with Type-1 Portland cement.
+NOTE: If a confining layer has been breached during sampling, grout the hole to land surface with Type-1 or Type-1LPortland cement.
 This requirement may be different throughout Florida; contact the local Water Management District office for local requirements.

 Split Spoon Sampler: Suitable for reaching soils from approximately 12 inches to depths greater than 10 feet.

 A split spoon sampler, useful for sampling unconsolidated soil, consists of two half cylinders (spoons) that fit together to form a tube approximately two feet in length and two inches in diameter.